-Many years ago, my very good friend Vong told me that she was hooked on some Korean television dramas.
-I remember thinking – really Vong – how can you watch that kind of Asian fluffy drama?
-Now we fast-forward another 10 years and Vong and I are having regular phone conversations about what Korean dramas and Korean movie stars we love.
+Many years ago, my good friend Vong told me she was hooked on Korean television dramas.
+I remember thinking – really, Vong – how can you watch that kind of Asian fluffy drama?
+Now we fast-forward another 10 years, and Vong and I are having regular phone conversations about what Korean dramas and movie stars we love.
 I admit it, I am hooked on Korean television dramas.

 Here are the reasons why I have gotten hooked on Korean television dramas 1) Jane Austen would approve, 2) great actors and actresses, 3) well-developed characters, 4) you will laugh, 5) you will cry, 6) you see yourself in the drama, 7) good clean fun, 8) usually has a happy ending, 9) great fashion, 10) lots of food and 11) I have learned to bow and say “thank you” in Korean.

 Table of Contents